Rishi500067313/Large-file-processor/README.md

   1. Assuming you have docker installed...
   2. Firstly you have to download the docker image.
   3. Then you need to place the python code, docker image and products.csv in a same folder.
-  4. Then to start with it firstly use the load command:
+  4. We need to load this downloaded file first to get a docker image as it is not downloaded from hub.docker.com

      `docker load --input postman_dockerimage`

-  5. Then use the run command to run the code:
+  5. Then to run the container that will execute our code use:

      `docker run -it --name postmanos -e MYSQL_ROOT_PASSWORD=password -e MYSQL_USER=root -e MYSQL_PASSWORD=password -e MYSQL_DATABASE=postman_data -v <location_of_csv>:<any_location_in_container> postman_dockerimage`